 Maintaining Your Flower Garden

-To coax blooms in your flower garden, be sure to feed the plants with a slow-release fertilizer.
-Plant fertilizers contain a variety of nutrients, with the most prominent being nitrogen, phosphorus and potassium.
+To coax blooms in your flower garden, be sure to fertilize the plants, based on the results of a soil test.
+Plant fertilizers are available in a number of forms, such as water-soluble and slow-release blends, and they contain a variety of nutrients, with the most prominent being nitrogen, phosphorus and potassium.
 The percentage of each is usually listed on the package.
 Fertilizers for flowering plants usually contain an amount of nitrogen that is equal to or less than the amount of phosphorus because phosphorus promotes blooms and nitrogen promotes green-leaf development.

-Apply fertilizers following package directions when planting and then each spring.
+Apply fertilizers following soil-test recommendations and the package directions when planting and then each spring thereafter.
 Some plants benefit from a second dose of fertilizer during the summer.

 Remove weeds so that they don't compete with your plants for nutrients.
 To reduce weed growth, apply a few inches of mulch between plants but keep the mulch away from the plant stems.
 A layer of mulch helps keep the soil moist.
 There are many different types of mulch, such as compost, wood chips and grass clippings.

-Most flowers like good soil that is slightly moist, but check the plant tag or seed packet for specifics.
+Most flowering plants like nutrient-rich soil that is slightly moist, but check the plant tag or seed packet for specifics.
 Water in the morning so that the foliage has time to dry and you don't lose water to evaporation.
 If possible, water using soaker hoses or drip irrigation systems.
 They deliver water right to the base of the plant, reducing evaporation losses.

 Promote additional blooms by pinching back or deadheading spent flowers.
 This won't work for all flowers, but for many, once the flower dies, simply cut it off at its base to encourage new growth.
 In some cases, you can pinch the stem between your fingers to remove the flower.
 For some plants, such as geraniums, you need to cut off the stem that supports the flower as well.
 If the stem is dry and brittle like the flower, remove it.